This is a Preprint and has not been peer reviewed. This is version 2 of this Preprint.

 Abstract

-Sanitation service chains (SSC) in many cities in low- and middle-income countries are complex and comprise poorly managed on-site and centralized technologies that emit greenhouse gases (GHG).
-In this study, we aimed to estimate the impact of GHG mitigation measures along SSCs and account for the interdependencies of SSC components with respect to GHG emissions.
+Sanitation service chains (SSC) in many cities in low- and middle-income countries are complex and comprise poorly managed non-sewered and sewered sanitation technologies that emit greenhouse gases (GHG).
+In this study, we aimed to estimate the impact of GHG mitigation measures along SSCs where both non-sewered and sewered sanitation were widely used, and to account for the interdependencies of SSC components with respect to GHG emissions.
 Using an SSC in Hanoi, we employed a mass balance approach, empirical emission equations, and a carbon footprint estimation model to estimate GHG emissions by component at baseline and four mitigation scenarios.
 At baseline, the SSC emitted 3,698–5,147 ton CO2e/year, with CH4 accounting for 78–85% of the total emissions.
-Infrequently emptied septic tanks accounted for 44–60% of the total emissions, followed by poorly maintained sewers (23–32%) and a wastewater treatment plant (WWTP, 17–24%).
-Scenario comparison showed that removing septic tanks alongside sewer improvement led to 15–24% lower GHG emissions compared to frequent septic tank emptying with sewer improvements, despite a slight increase in the N2O emissions at the WWTP.
-Therefore, if not removed, septic tanks will remain an important source of GHG emissions even after a centralized sanitation is established.
-However, their removal may pose significant social challenges.
+Infrequently emptied septic tanks were responsible for 44–60% of the total emissions, followed by poorly maintained sewers (23–32%) and a wastewater treatment plant (WWTP, 17–24%).
+The results indicated that annual emptying of septic tanks alone contributed to a 31–38% reduction in GHG emissions compared to the baseline scenario.
+Further, scenario comparison showed that removing septic tanks alongside sewer improvement led to 15–24% lower GHG emissions compared to annual septic tank emptying with sewer improvements, despite a slight increase in the N2O emissions at the WWTP.
+Therefore, if not removed, septic tanks will remain a main source of GHG emissions even after a centralized sanitation is established.
+However, the removal of septic tanks, which are often privately owned, may pose significant social challenges, thus requiring further careful consideration.
+In the meantime, frequent emptying of existing septic tanks with effective fecal sludge management provides an option for partial mitigation of GHG emissions.

 DOI